 Between 1958 and 1962, a new research wing, service building, pharmacy, and ICU were added.
 In 1971, the name of the hospital was changed to the Akron General Medical Center.
 The next five years saw continued expansions, including new physician offices, a coronary care unit, an ambulatory care center, and a new parking deck.
 The 1980s saw a remodeling of the medical library, surgical waiting room, emergency suite, and pharmacy, and the Cancer Center was established in the 1990s.

 During the 1990s and early 2000s, Akron General opened or acquired new facilities across the region in Bath, Lodi, Stow, Cuyahoga Falls, and Green.
-In 2013, Akron General entered talks to sell assets to Cleveland Clinic, but negotiations were ended when a deal could not be reached.
+In 2013, Akron General entered talks to sell assets to Cleveland Clinic, and in 2014 the Clinic purchased a minority share of the organization for $100 million.
+The following year the merger was complete, and the Cleveland Clinic took full ownership of Akron General on 2 Nov.
+2015.
 The hospital celebrated its centennial in 2014.
-In December of that year, Dr. Tim Stover signed a contract that would retain him as the president and CEO of the hospital until 2017.

 Jennifer Graham, Western Reserve Historical Society